mail-in-a-box/mailinabox/README.md

 	gpg:          There is no indication that the signature belongs to the owner.
 	Primary key fingerprint: 5F4C 0E73 13CC D744 693B  2AEA B920 41F4 C10B DD81

 You'll get a lot of warnings, but that's OK.
-Check that the primary key fingerprint matchs the fingerprint in the key details at [https://keybase.io/joshdata](https://keybase.io/joshdata) and on my [personal homepage](https://razor.occams.info/).
+Check that the primary key fingerprint matches the fingerprint in the key details at [https://keybase.io/joshdata](https://keybase.io/joshdata) and on my [personal homepage](https://razor.occams.info/).
 (Of course, if this repository has been compromised you can't trust these instructions.)